ome/training-scripts/maintenance/preparation/idr0079-data-prep.md

 ===================

-We use the tsv files in https://github.com/IDR/idr0079-hartmann-lateralline to create an OMERO.table on the Project, with one row per Image, summarising the stats for all the ROIs in that Image.
+We use the tsv files in https://github.com/IDR/idr0079-hartmann-lateralline to create an OMERO.table on the Project (for use with OMERO.parade), with one row per Image, summarising the stats for all the ROIs in that Image.
 This uses [idr0079_csv_to_table_on_project.py](../scripts/idr0079_csv_to_table_on_project.py)

 Clone the `idr0079-hartmann-lateralline` github repo, then: